ray-x/go.nvim/README.md

   [Dap UI](https://github.com/rcarriga/nvim-dap-ui).
 Go adapter included, zero config for your debug setup.
 - Load vscode launch configuration
 - Unit test: generate unit test framework with [gotests](https://github.com/cweill/gotests).
-Run test with richgo/ginkgo/gotestsum/go test
+Run test with ginkgo/gotestsum/go test
 - Add and remove tag for struct with tag modify(gomodifytags)
 - Code format: Supports LSP format and GoFmt(with golines)
 - CodeLens : gopls codelens and codelens action support
 - Comments: Add autodocument for your package/function/struct/interface.
 This feature is unique and can help you suppress golint errors...
 - Go to alternative go file (between test and source)
-- Test with ginkgo, richgo inside floaterm (to enable floaterm, guihua.lua has to be installed)
+- Test with ginkgo, gotestsum inside floaterm (to enable floaterm, guihua.lua has to be installed)
 - Code refactor made easy: GoFixPlural, FixStruct, FixSwitch, Add comment, IfErr, ModTidy, GoGet, extract function/block with codeactions...
 Most of the tools are built on top of treesitter AST or go AST.
 Fast and accurate.
 - GoCheat get go cheatsheet from [cheat.sh](https://cheat.sh/).